-Tears, Love, Anger, and Rainbows
+Trump’s Ban on Military Trans Reassignment Surgery Blocked

 Kevin Kline and company give Noël Coward’s play a rollicking production that perfectly marries sophisticated drawing room comedy with flat-out slapstick.
 Kline is at the top of his game, as his Best Actor Tony demonstrates, and outstanding performances by Kate Burton and Kristine Nielsen are pure magic.
 Director Moritz Von Stuelpnagel keeps the antics at a deliriously hilarious pitch throughout.

 Availability: Excellent in all sections and at all prices at the box office online.
 Often at TKTS.
-Best bets: box offices or TKTS.
+Best bets: box office or TKTS.

 St. James Theatre, 246 W. 44th St.